 In this article, we’ll discover the benefits of this simple fitness tool, how to get started with it, and how to stay safe while doing it.

 - Important Techniques for Your Jump Rope Workout

 This piece of workout equipment is inexpensive, portable, and compact.
 It’ll fit in a small suitcase or a studio apartment and you’ll probably spend less than $20.

 It is one of the cheapest and most effective pieces of fitness equipment you can invest in and makes it easy to Get Fit And Healthy At Home.

 A good jump rope session will allow you to target muscles in both your upper and lower body.
 You’ll also improve your cardiovascular fitness and general conditioning.
-There is a reason that you see everyone from prizefighters to football players utilizing jump ropes in their training.
+There is a reason that you see everyone from prizefighters to football players utilizing jumping rope in their training.